convince-project/AS2FM/docs/source/howto.rst

     </datamodel>

-BT ports can also be linked to variables in the `BT Blackboard` by wrapping the variable name in curly braces in the BT xml file.
+BT ports can also be linked to variables in the `BT Blackboard` by wrapping the variable name in curly braces in the BT XML file.
 However, this feature is not yet supported.

 .. _additional_params_howto: